Yellow Submarine (film): Music

 In addition to the 1966 title song "Yellow Submarine", several complete or excerpted songs, four previously unreleased, were used in the film.
 The songs included "All Together Now", "Eleanor Rigby", "It's All Too Much", "Baby, You're a Rich Man" (which had first appeared as the B-side to "All You Need Is Love" in June 1967), "Only a Northern Song" (originally recorded during sessions for Sgt.
 Pepper's Lonely Hearts Club Band) and "Hey Bulldog".
 Written by Lennon, this last track was cut from the film before it opened in the US.
 "Hey Bulldog" was restored for the US theatrical and home video reissue in 1999.
-The four new songs used on the soundtrack album were not considered of high enough quality for appearance on a "regular" Beatles album.

 The film's instrumental music was an orchestral score composed and arranged by George Martin.
 One of the film's cues, heard after the main title credits, was originally recorded during sessions for "Good Night" (a track on The Beatles, also known as the "White Album") and would have been used as the introduction to Ringo Starr's White Album composition "Don't Pass Me By".
 The same cue was later released as "A Beginning" on the 1996 Beatles compilation Anthology 3.